www.britishcanada.org

 On the other hand, it is quite indeed certainly disconcerting

-(to say the least) to hear India's (former British colony)
+(to say the least) to hear India's (former British colony) Prime

-Prime Minister Narendra Modhi speak so rudely to
+Minister Narendra Modhi speak so rudely to the BBC in rejecting

-notions of "Human rights" idealism into contemporary
+an injection of quintessential notions of "Human rights"

-global politics herein regards to former colonies per se:
+former colonies per se:

 Click here for Superior Court Motion submission of related issues submitted by